FAQs

 How do I know when I’ve been featured in the press?

-You will receive real-time press monitoring notifications as coverage goes live.
+You will receive press monitoring notifications as coverage goes live.

 All media coverage is also tracked inside your client portal, where you can view articles, links, pitching activity and campaign updates.